Toxic Baby Food Autism Lawsuit

 • Compromised immune systems

-There are four major offenders when it comes to heavy metals found in baby food.
-Lead, mercury, arsenic, and cadmium are all well-known for their toxicity and are ubiquitous natural substances that come from inside the earth.
-All four of these heavy metals are on the Environmental Protection Agency's priority list of hazardous substances with arsenic, lead, and mercury in the top three spots and cadmium at number seven.
-While these metals are similar in that they are all toxic to children they all have some differences in how they cause damage as well as their prevalence.
+All four of these heavy metals are on the Environmental Protection Agency’s priority list of hazardous substances, with arsenic, lead, and mercury in the top three spots and cadmium at number seven.
+While these metals are similar in that they are all toxic to children, they differ in how they cause damage and in their prevalence in baby foods.

 Arsenic is One of the Most Prevalent Heavy Metals that Contaminate Baby Food